Taenia solium: Epidemiology

 T. solium is found worldwide, but its two distinctive forms rely on eating undercooked pork or on ingesting faeces-contaminated water or food (respectively).
 Because pig meat is the intermediate source of the intestinal parasite, rotation of the full life cycle occurs in regions where humans live in close contact with pigs and eat undercooked pork.
 However, humans can also act as secondary hosts, which is a more pathological, harmful stage triggered by oral contamination.
 High prevalences are reported among many places with poorer than average water hygiene or even mildly contaminated water especially with a pork-eating heritage such as Latin America, West Africa, Russia, India, Manchuria, and Southeast Asia.
 In Europe it is most common in pockets of Slavic countries and among global travelers taking inadequate precautions in eating pork especially.

 The secondary host form, human cysticercosis, predominates in areas where poor hygiene allows for mild fecal contamination of food, soil, or water supplies.
 Rates in the United States have shown immigrants from Mexico, Central and South America, and Southeast Asia bear the brunt of cases of cysticercosis caused by the ingestion of microscopic, long-lasting and hardy tapeworm eggs.
-Rates of T. solium cysticercosis in West Africa are not affected by any religion.

 For example, in 1990 and 1991 four unrelated members of an Orthodox Jewish community in New York City developed recurrent seizures and brain lesions, which were found to have been caused by T. solium.
 All had housekeepers from Mexico, some of whom were suspected to be the source of the infections.
+Rates of T. solium cysticercosis in West Africa are not affected by any religion.

 Neurocystiscercosis is noted at around one-third of all epilepsy cases in many developing countries.
 Neurological morbidity and mortality remain high in lower-income countries and high amongst developed countries with high rates of migration.
 Global prevalence rates remain largely unknown as screening tools, immunological, molecular tests, and neuroimaging are not usually available in many endemic areas.